skrey/yellow-extensions/core/README.md

 This website is made with [yellow].
 ```

-Content file with Yellow version, including plugins and themes:
+Content file with software version, including plugins and themes:

 ```
 ---